“Moving money forward“ Money Forward

 ③Nomination and Compensation Committee

-The Nomination and Compensation Committee makes reports in response to an inquiry regarding the composition of the Board of Directors, the appointment and dismissal of Directors, the appointment and dismissal of the Representative Director, the composition and level of compensation for Directors, and a draft concerning limits on the total amount of compensation for Directors and Audit & Supervisory Board Member, etc. The Nomination and Compensation Committee also determines the compensation of individual Directors, as delegated by the Board of Directors.
+The Nomination and Compensation Committee makes reports in response to an inquiry regarding the composition of the Board of Directors, the appointment and dismissal of Directors, the appointment and dismissal of the Representative Director, the composition and level of compensation for Directors, and a draft concerning limits on the total amount of compensation for Directors and Corporate Auditor, etc. The Nomination and Compensation Committee also determines the compensation of individual Directors, as delegated by the Board of Directors.

 The Nomination and Compensation Committee consists of at least three Directors appointed by a resolution of the Board of Directors, and External Directors shall comprise the majority of the Nomination and Compensation Committee.